 Albatross / Written by Terry Fallis / Published: August 13, 2019

-Albatross is a coming-of-age story, introducing the reader to Adam Coryell, a normal high school student who is also an aspiring writer.
-Naturally Adam’s life is turned upside down when he meets Bobbie Davenport, his new homeroom, physical education, and Writer’s Craft teacher who reads a scientific study written by a Swedish professor who claims that certain people are built to excel in at least one sport.
-By evaluating certain measurements on the body one can determine what sport said person is good at; however, Professor Gunnarsson the scientist and author behind the study has never encountered anyone who would be good at sports.
+Albatross is a coming-of-age story that introduces the reader to Adam Coryell, a normal high school student who is also an aspiring writer.
+Naturally, Adam’s life is turned upside down when he meets Bobbie Davenport, his new homeroom, physical education, and Writer’s Craft teacher, who reads a scientific study written by a Swedish professor who claims that certain people are built to excel at least one sport.
+By evaluating certain measurements on the body, one can determine what sport said person is good at; however, Professor Gunnarsson, the scientist, and author behind the study, have never encountered anyone who would be good at sports.

-Being inquisitive, Bobbie, decides to measure the appendages of several of her students; quickly realizing that according to the study and by Adam’s measurements he would be talented at golf, a sport that he has never participated in.
-The two decide to visit a golf course where they realize Adam does have a natural talent at golf.
-From there the book blasts off and through the first and second parts of the novel we see Adam’s life traveling the world, going on the PGA tour, and we even get an action-packed attempted kidnapping scene.
+Being inquisitive, Bobbie decides to measure the appendages of several of her students, quickly realizing that according to the study and by Adam’s measurements, he would be talented at golf, a sport that he has never participated in.
+The two decide to visit a golf course where they realize Adam does have a natural talent for golf.
+From there, the book blasts off, and through the first and second parts of the novel, we see Adam’s life traveling the world, going on the PGA tour, and we even get an action-packed attempted kidnapping scene.

-Adam is a golf prodigy, yet he really dislikes the sport; only continuing to pursue it because it is lurcative and will eventually allow him to pursue his dreams of being a writer.
+Adam is a golf prodigy, yet he dislikes the sport; he is only continuing to pursue it because it is lucrative and will eventually allow him to pursue his dreams of becoming a writer.
 This ultimately causes others in the sport to despise Adam and his natural talents.

-While golf is a central theme throughout the novel, it’s essentially an allegory for how we as humans make sacrifices and sometimes get trapped in situations to better our lives.
+While golf is a central theme throughout the novel, it’s essentially an allegory for how humans make sacrifices and sometimes get trapped in situations to better our lives.

-In all honesty I wasn’t sure that I would like this novel due to it being for a Young Adult audience; however, it didn’t take long to realize that this is a universal story, nor did it take long for me to fall in love with the characters.
-I had dreams that I was in the story, friends with the main characters.
+In all honesty, I wasn’t sure that I would like this novel because it is for a Young Adult audience; however, it didn’t take long to realize that this is a universal story, nor did it take long for me to fall in love with the characters.
+I had dreams of being friends with the main characters in the story.
 I woke up each morning eager to find out what would happen next.
 Not only did this novel get added to my favorites shelf, but it also got added to the coveted reread pile.